bayukurniawan30/purple-cms/docs/purple-cms-api.md

 **Returns**

-Status of the comment in readable format (Unpublish or Publish) *string*
+Status of the comment in readable format (Unpublish or Publish). *string*

 **<code>_getRead()</code>** <code>protected</code>
 ```php